 Princeton University aims to meet the challenges of globalization in a way that is both vigorous and consistent with traditions and practices that define Princeton’s scholarly community.

 The faculty governance board that oversees the University’s international initiatives is the Council for International Teaching and Research.
-Among its responsibilities, the council oversees the distribution of resources to support international visitors and collaborative projects, facilitates the establishment of international research collaborations and educational programs, oversees the development of strategic partnerships, and monitors the University’s progress in meeting its international goals.
+Among its responsibilities, the council oversees several Princeton grant programs that support international academic initiatives, reviews and approves new international programs and collaborations, oversees the University’s strategic partnerships with the University of Tokyo, Humboldt University and the University of São Paulo, and monitors the University’s progress in meeting its international goals.
 Through linkages and networks promoted and overseen by the council, Princeton’s international engagements can evolve and adapt to the ever-shifting priorities and advances in teaching and research.
 In this fashion, the University enhances its mission of providing outstanding educational opportunities on campus while projecting its strengths abroad.

 Upon graduation, students have the option of participating in Princeton-affiliated international service internships and fellowships.
 Graduate students have opportunities to participate in international exchange programs, conduct research abroad and collaborate with global scholars and visiting international faculty who are recognized leaders in their fields.